Kubernetes Networking Definition

 Kubernetes allows teams to manage containerized workloads across multiple environments, infrastructures, and operating systems.
 It is supported by all major container management platforms such as AWS EKS, Docker EE, IBM Cloud, OpenShift, and Rancher.
 Core Kubernetes themes to understand before discussing Kubernetes networking include:

-- Master node.
-The master node manages the Kubernetes cluster’s worker nodes and controls pod deployment.
+- Primary node.
+The primary node manages the Kubernetes cluster’s worker nodes and controls pod deployment.

 - Worker node.
 Worker nodes are servers that generally run Kubernetes components such as application containers and proxies in pods.